 While the use of this medication can provide patients with relief from the physical aspects of their addiction, treatment for the emotional components of a patient’s addictive behaviors must be addressed as well in order for treatment to be successful.
-Discovery House Comprehensive Treatment Centers of Utah proudly provide patients with the opportunity to take part in individual and group counseling sessions in order to understand and treat the underlying causes of their addictions.
+Utah Comprehensive Treatment Centers proudly provide patients with the opportunity to take part in individual and group counseling sessions in order to understand and treat the underlying causes of their addictions.
 Individual counseling provides patients with a safe and supportive environment in which to openly discuss their addictions with a highly trained counselor.
 These sessions also allow patients to work through any issues that may arise during the course of treatment.
 Group sessions are designed to bring multiple patients together under the guidance of a counselor in which a variety of topics will be discussed.
 By working alongside their peers, patients are able to obtain encouragement and support from other individuals who understand the complexities associated with addiction and recovery.
 These interventions are designed for patients to safely prepare for a future that does not include the use of opioids and other substances.

 - Learn more about Suboxone as well as the other treatment options that are available so that you are able to comprehend what your loved one is experiencing during the course of treatment.

 - Remind your loved one to attend all scheduled appointments.